 The earth also was corrupt before God, and the earth was filled with violence.
 So God looked upon the earth, and indeed it was corrupt; for all flesh had corrupted their way on the earth.
 And God said to Noah, “The end of all flesh has come before Me, for the earth is filled with violence through them; and behold, I will destroy them with the earth.”

 A second incident that demonstrates God is patient, but not infinitely patient, is found in chapters 7-12 of Exodus.
-The Israelites had been in Egypt for more than 400 years before God chose Moses to lead them out of captivity in that country to the land God had centuries earlier promised to Abraham and his descendants.
-To compel the pharaoh of Egypt to let the Israelites leave, God sent, one-by-one, nine comparatively innocuous plagues before He sent the terrible last plague that killed the Egyptians’ first-born children, including the son of pharaoh, which finally caused the pharaoh to allow the Israelites to leave Egypt.
+The Israelites had been in Egypt for more than 400 years before God chose Moses to lead them out of captivity in that country to the land that centuries earlier God had promised to Abraham and his descendants.
+To compel the pharaoh of Egypt to let the Israelites leave, God sent, one-by-one, nine comparatively innocuous plagues before He sent the terrible last plague that killed the Egyptians’ first-born children, including the son of the pharaoh, which finally caused the pharaoh to allow the Israelites to leave Egypt.

 We are aware of only one, or possibly two, incidents recorded in the Bible that infer that God was impatient.
 The incident(s) involved Jesus Christ (God the Son), rather than God the Father.
 In context, Matthew 21:12 states that, after entering the temple in Jerusalem during the last week of His earthly life, Jesus “drove out all those who bought and sold in the temple, and overturned the table of the moneychangers and the seats of those who sold doves.”
 And, Mark 11:15 provides an almost identical account.
 John 2:14-16 likewise reports such an incident, but the context indicates that the incident occurred near the beginning of Jesus’ ministry, rather than during the last week of His earthly life.
 As a result, there is some uncertainty as to whether there were two such incidents or only one.
-In any case, these biblical passages imply that Jesus Christ did not demonstrate patience toward the people who were profiting financially from the affairs of the temple.
+In any case, these scriptures imply that Jesus Christ did not demonstrate patience toward the people who were profiting financially from the affairs of the temple.
 This raises the question as to why Jesus was impatient in this regard, but since the Bible does not state why Jesus acted quickly, rather than patiently, we can only speculate as to the reason.

 We believe the Bible is clear that God the Father is patient, but it is not clear as to the reason(s) why Jesus Christ (God the Son) was impatient on at least one occasion, However, it seems reasonable to assume that, on that particular occasion, Jesus thought immediate action was necessary, because delaying action would not allow Him to deal with the problem on a timely basis, especially if the incident occurred during what Jesus knew would be the last week of His earthly life.
 In any case, although we can trust that God – the Holy Spirit, as well as the Father and the Son – generally will be patient, we should not presume that God will have infinite patience with regard to every matter.